 In all cases, psychological and physical craving for opioids set in, then “a gradual shift whereby participants began to realize they were now addicted to opioids,” the study reported.
 This “transition into dependency” often involved stealing or lying to get more opioids, and “often resulted in devastating consequences regularly described by participants as losing everything that was important to them.”

 The study participants relayed that in many cases, their healthcare providers had opportunities to help them identify their addiction and successfully transition into treatment.
 However, most participants said they felt judged by healthcare providers, who didn’t believe their medical complaints or didn’t take their pain complaints seriously.
-Often, their “most challenging relationships” were with healthcare workers, according to the study report.

 The study findings indicate that nurses and other healthcare workers can play an important role in addressing the nation’s opioid crisis by providing compassionate, nonjudgmental care.